Social Fraternities and Sororities—University Recognition

 growth of their members.

-The university recognizes the authority of the National
+The university recognizes the authority of the student governing councils (the Interfraternity Council, the National

 Association of Latino Fraternal Organizations, Inc., the